Understanding Simple Corrections

-Corrective waves are either simple or complex and the only difference between them is that complex corrections involve at least an x-wave or an intervening x-wave.
-If a corrective wave is a simple one, there are only three possibilities the market can form.
-Elliott found that when corrects, the market is forming either a zigzag, a flat or a triangle.
-If the overall correction is considered to be a simple on, then by the time it is completed, a new move of the same degree or higher will start.
+Corrective waves are either simple or complex, the only difference between them being that complex corrections involve at least an x-wave or an intervening x-wave.
+If a corrective wave is a simple one, there are only three possibilities that the market can form.
+Elliott found that when corrected, the market forms either a zigzag, a flat or a triangle.
+If the overall correction is considered to be a simple one, then by the time it is completed, a new move of the same degree or higher will have started.
 On the other hand, if it is a complex correction, an x-wave will follow.
-In both cases, though, either a simple or a complex correction, traders will have to deal with the same patterns: a zigzag, a flat or a triangle.
+In both cases, though (whether a simple or a complex correction), traders will have to deal with the same patterns: a zigzag, a flat or a triangle.

 How to Trade Simple Corrective Waves

 Simple corrections are not that common!
-This is mandatory for a trader to understand before even labeling a move.
-However, corrective waves are common so if anything, the move intended to be counted will most likely be a complex correction.
+This is mandatory for a trader to understand before even labelling a move.
+However, corrective waves are common, so if anything, the move intended to be counted will most likely be a complex correction.
 This doesn’t even matter when it comes to how exactly to trade such patterns.
-The reason for this comes from the fact that even if the market forms a complex correction, the first part of that correction will be a simple flat or zigzag, so the rules to trade these patterns are basically the same.
+The reason for this is that even if the market forms a complex correction, the first part of that correction will be a simple flat or a zigzag, so the rules for trading these patterns are basically the same.

 RECOMMENDED FOREX BROKERS